harvard-dce/zoom-recording-ingester/README.md

 #### Google Sheets API setup

 1. Fill in Google Sheets environment variables `GSHEETS_DOC_ID` and `GSHEETS_SHEET_NAME`

+Since these credentials are shared within an AWS account, the following setup only needs to be done once per AWS account:
 1. Set up a Google API service account and download the `service_account.json` credentials file.
 1. Store the credentials file in SSM using `invoke schedule.save-creds [-f credentials-filename]`